The PTARMIGAN LAND GROUP

 As a business, we are inclusive and are working towards increased diversity, as we recognise the significant benefits a team from different backgrounds can have towards enriching our offering.

-On our projects, we prefer that the long-term management of the communal infrastructure is conveyed to a community-led management company, with residents of our communities actively engaged in the decisions being made about their homes and local open spaces.
+On our projects, we prefer that the long-term management of communal infrastructure is conveyed to a community-led management company, with residents of our communities actively engaged in the decisions being made about their homes and local open spaces.
+We work with the community management company for the first few years of any development to educate and empower them to make sustainable decisions for the future.

 Goal 11 – Sustainable Cities and Communities; Targets 11.1, 11.2, 11.3, 11.7, 11.a

-We aspire to achieve sustainable development on all our projects by working closely with local stakeholders (including existing communities, local authorities and advisory groups) during the planning stages of development to guarantee enhancements to key infrastructure.
+We aspire to achieve sustainable development on all our projects by working closely with local stakeholders (including existing communities, local authorities, and advisory groups) during the planning stages of development to guarantee enhancements to key infrastructure.

-This includes: sustainable transport modes, 15-minute neighbourhoods reducing the reliance on private cars, primary education within walking distance of every home, active travel connections into the wider transport network, and Green Infrastructure catering to a range of ages, abilities and mobilities.
+This includes sustainable transport modes, 15-minute neighbourhoods reducing the reliance on private cars, primary education within walking distance of every home, active travel connections into the wider transport network, and Green Infrastructure catering to a range of ages, abilities and mobilities.

 Goal 12 – Responsible Consumption and Production; Targets 12.2, 12.3, 12.5, 12.6, 12.7, 12.8